 - The reflective serializer should serialize any type of object passed in as a parameter - Basic design: - 1.
-Give the object a unique identifier number - Could be done with java.util.IdentityHashMap - IdentityHashMap uses == instead of equals() - Choice to use it or HashMap depends on whether you want to maintain exact relative object connections

-- 2. Get a list of all the object's fields

-- Of all visibilities

-- Use getDeclaredFields() and traverse the inheritance hierarchy

-- Filter out static fields

-- 3. Uniquely identify each field with its

-- Declaring class

-- Field name

-- 4. Get the value for each field - 1.
-If a primitive, simply store it so it can be easily retrieved - 2.
-If a non-array object, recursively serialize the object - Use the new object's unique id number as a reference - Store the reference as the field value in the originating object - Don't serialize an object more than once - Occurs when you have several references to the same object - 3.
-If an array object, serialize it - Then serialize each element of the array - Use recursion if the element is an object
+Give the object a unique identifier number - Could be done with java.util.IdentityHashMap - 2.
+Get a list of all the object's fields - Uniquely identify each field with its (Declaring class, Field name) - 4.
+Get the value for each field - If a primitive, simply store it so it can be easily retrieved - 2.
+If a non-array object, recursively serialize the object - If an array object, serialize it as unique array type